 What is the Cause Nerve Damage Claims?

 Surgery is always going to be complicated, but clinical negligence should always be tackled.
 Nerve damage can be caused by a variety of errors, and not all of them are specifically related to surgery.
 Damage to nerves can be caused by surgeons, your GP, or a nurse, and are most commonly seen with:

 - Direct physical damage: Causes include unnecessary pressure, burning, cutting, or stretching a nerve, or even simply

 - Injection complications: While an injection is a straightforward procedure, there is still some risk involved.
 Inadequate equipment, mistakes made with anaesthetic, or even incorrect medication given, can all result in nerve damage.

 - Blood and pressure damage: If you go into surgery with the incorrect blood supply, your nerves can become starved of oxygen.
 If you have any existing blood vessel issues, then a build-up of blood pressure that is located near a nerve can lead to damage, and you should consider your potential to start nerve injury claims.

-Nerve damage can have devastating consequences to your health.
+Nerve damage can have devastating consequences on your health.
 If you think that you have suffered from a lack of expected care when in a medical environment, it’s essential that you obtain legal advice as quickly as possible.
 There is a time limit for medical negligence claims, and leaving the issue unresolved may mean that you lose out on your chance of financial compensation.